 Grandview father denies killing 2-year-old by child abuse

 A southern Washington man has pleaded not guilty to allegations that he killed his toddler son by repeatedly abusing the boy.
-The Tri-City Herald reports 34-year-old Mario Torres entered the not guilty plea to manslaughter Thursday.
+Court documents say 2-year-old Nicholas Torres became lethargic and somewhat unresponsive after his father watched him one day in 2014 while the mother was away.

 Comments